Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 woman in black jacket sitting on chair near body of water during daytime (Photo by Christian Chen on Unsplash)

-Yakushima sits 60 km off Kagoshima’s southern coast — far enough to require a sea or air crossing.
-With kids, the ferry is often the better option: cheaper than flying, more space to walk around than a plane, and toddlers can nap on the seats.
+Yakushima sits 60 km off Kagoshima’s southern coast — far enough to need a sea or air crossing.
+With kids, the ferry is often the better option.
+It’s cheaper than flying, gives toddlers room to walk around, and lets little ones nap across the seats.
 The trade-off is duration and weather sensitivity.
 This guide covers … Read more

 Driving the Kunisaki Peninsula with Kids: A Family Loop Through Oita’s Rural Temples (2026)